 As has been stated, the original MFRSR logger is responsible for logging data and instrument control.
 When designing the Campbell-based MFRSR logger and instrument controlling system, it was necessary to build a controller for the shadowband motor.
-In general there is not much to be said as a stepper motor controller is a basic device.
+In general, a stepper motor controller is a basic device, so minimal explanation is required.
 However, there are two points worth mentioning.
-The first is that the new motor controller has proven to be very robust.
+First, the new motor controller has proven very robust.
 To date there have been no failures of this part.
-Second, the current system moves the motor in half-step increments, just as the original logger does.
+Second, the current system moves the motor in half-step increments, just as the original logger did.
 While sufficient, this relatively coarse stepping increment can make for a frustrating experience when adjusting the shadowband.
 Each half-step increment moves the band 0.45 degrees.
 It takes the sun about 108 seconds to move that amount.
 This means that the shadowband only moves to a new position every five or six sampling intervals, which are started at 20-second intervals.
-If the shadowband is adjusted either right after or just before the shadowband moves to a new position, it can result in a shading issue in the morning or afternoon.
-With the new Campbell systems, it is possible to build a motor controller that will move the current MFRSR shadowband motor in 1/8 steps.
+If the shadowband is adjusted either right after or just before the shadowband moves to a new position, a shading issue can occur in the morning or afternoon.
+With the new Campbell systems, it is possible to build a motor controller that will move the current MFRSR shadowband motor in one-eighth steps (i.e., 0.225 degrees).
 Even finer stepping is possible, but stepping at 0.225 degrees would all but eliminate the shadowband adjusting issue just described.